nat-alvec/MegaVacina-game/README.md

 - Use "➡" to go right
 - Use "⬅" to go left
 - Use SPACEBAR to shoot
-- Have fun saving the world by staying at home!
+- Have fun saving the world by staying home!

 ## Author